Skip to content

 Eat and Drink on Williams

-A colorful cocktail served at Eem on North Williams Avenue.
+Enjoy colorful cocktails at Eem on North Williams Avenue.

 Migration Brewing on Williams opened in 2021 with a redesigned airy and open interior.
-Grab a pint from one of their 18 Migration beers on tap and head out to the 2000 square feet (186 m²) dog-friendly patio with both covered and uncovered seating.
-Another great place to grab a pint on Williams Avenue is AleFire.
-While you’re there peruse their highly curated list of hot sauces where you can take home a bottle of Hellfire.
+Grab a pint of one of their numerous Migration beers on tap and head out to the 2,000 square foot (186 sq m) dog-friendly patio with both covered and uncovered seating.
+An added bonus for parents, kids eat free every Sunday at Migration with the purchase of an adult meal.
+Another great place to grab a pint on North Williams Avenue is beer bar AleFire.
+While you’re there, peruse their highly curated list of hot sauces and take a bottle (or three) for home.

 5 To Try